hendersonsa793-healthcare/lab-utilization-optimization-model/README.md

 - `images/` — dashboard screenshots

 ---
+---

-## Notes
+## ⚠️ Disclaimer

-This project uses synthetic data to simulate real-world laboratory workflows and decision-making processes.
+This project uses simulated data and a fictional healthcare organization for demonstration purposes only.

+---

+## 👤 Author

+**Stephen Henderson**
+Medical Laboratory Scientist (MLS)
+Interested in Epic Beaker, LIS Systems, and Clinical Data Analytics